jahnavi3004/jahnavi3004/README.md

 👋Hello, I'm @jahnavi3004
-- 😄 I like to learn new technologies.
+😄 I like to work with new technologies.
+🤹🏻 My skills:
+      - C, JAVA, Python, Data Mining.